RobTillaart/Adler/README.md

 # Adler

-Arduino Library for Adler-32 checksum
+Arduino Library for Adler-32 and experimental Adler-16 checksum.

 ## Description

-This library provides a Adler checksum of a data array.
+This library provides a Adler32 checksum of a data array.
+Furthermore since 0.2.0 an experimental Adler-16 implementation is added.
+This one is faster as it has a smaller checksum than the Adler32, and the price is that it is less sensitive than the Adler32.
+Still it might have its niches where it will be useful.

 Relates to https://github.com/RobTillaart/CRC